Story

 fdr infamy

-Roosevelt delivered his famous speech in front. of Congress the day after Pearl Harbor.
+Roosevelt gave his famous speech in front of Congress the day after Pearl Harbor.